 Do I need to accept light duty work?

-We agree that some of these jobs are demeaning and worthless.
-There are certain circumstances where you may be able to refuse light duty work, but if you do then you must be prepared to no collect any workers' compensation and potentially have your unemployment claim denied as well.
+There are certain circumstances where you may be able to refuse light duty work, but if you do then you must be prepared to not collect any workers' compensation and potentially have your unemployment claim denied as well.
 Some employers like John Deere believe in always having you at work even after you have surgery in the morning.
 They will have injured workers do no actual work, but they require them to be at the job regardless.
 This is a tactic they and other employers use to try to get employees to quit which will most likely significantly reduce the amount of money that they will eventually owe the employee.

 No, we do not believe that this is right, but how you deal with your light duty work assignment can have a huge impact later on in your case.
 If you quit a light duty job then your employer will always argue that they would have accommodated your permanent work restrictions regardless of what they are which can greatly reduce the amount of compensation you end up with for your work injury.